Sedimark/tutorial_AI/crossformer-tutorial.md

-# How to use the Python package Crossformer for multivariate time series forecasting
+# SEDIMARK Generic Forecasting Tool: How to use the Python package Crossformer for multivariate time series forecasting

 ## Introduction